Dr Andrea Lagna BA and MA (University of Turin), PhD (University of Sussex)

 Dr. Andrea Lagna is Lecturer in International Management and Innovation.
 He is part of the International Business, Strategy and Innovation (IBSI) group.

-Andrea’s current research agenda concerns innovation management and strategy in the financial sector.
-Particularly, he uses qualitative and historical methods to explore the role of information technology in financial markets.
+Andrea’s current research agenda concerns digital innovation in the financial sector.
+He uses historical and ethnographic methods to study FinTech developments in capital markets and trading.

 Andrea is the responsible examiner for the MBA module BSP109 International Management and teaches the BSc module BSC051 International Corporate Governance and Firms.